 Kila is a decidedly white-collar town, with fully 85.16% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Kila is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Kila who work in management occupations (40.66%), sales jobs (16.48%), and office and administrative support (9.34%).

-Kila is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Kila does not have a public transit system used by locals to get to and from work.

-The education level of Kila citizens is very high relative to the national average among all cities (21.84%): 36.06% of adults in Kila have a bachelor's degree or even advanced degree.
+The citizens of Kila are very well educated compared to the average community in the nation: 36.06% of adults in Kila have a bachelor's degree or even advanced degree.

 The per capita income in Kila in 2022 was $30,547, which is lower middle income relative to Montana and the nation.
 This equates to an annual income of $122,188 for a family of four.
 However, Kila contains both very wealthy and poor people as well.